- Stormwater 101

 It is critically important that decision-makers recognize that the quality of water resources is a reflection of land use decisions.
 After all, different land uses will introduce different pollutants in stormwater.
 Careful land use planning can be used to curb the various pollutants that are related to stormwater - harmful bacteria, heavy metals, motor oil, fertilizers and pesticides, nutrients, debris, and sediment.
 Click here for more information on how decision-makers can prevent stormwater pollution.

+Consider treating stormwater runoff on your property using a rain garden.
 A rain garden is an appealing landscape feature that can easily be installed to manage stormwater and protect the quality of our streams, lakes, wetlands, and oceans.
 A rain garden typically receives runoff water from roofs and other impervious (hard) surfaces such as driveways and sidewalks.
 The rain garden holds water on the landscape so that it can infiltrate (drain) into the ground and be taken up by plants instead of flowing into a street and down a storm drain or drainage ditch.
 It’s also a great way to conserve irrigation water!
 Click here for more information on rain gardens.